 First Dance Song

-Inner City Life by Goldie was our first dance song BUT!
-It was the jazz version.
-I found the Re: Jazz version on iTunes one day.
-My brother had offered to transpose the song for us, but while attending the Goldie lecture in Cape Town, Goldie himself played the jazz version to us!
+Inner City Life by Goldie was our first dance song BUT it was the jazz version.
+I found the Re: Jazz version on iTunes one day and knew it’d take a special drum n bass song and make it wedding appropriate.
+While attending the Goldie lecture in Cape Town, Goldie himself played the jazz version to us!
 We took it as a sign to use it on the day and we did.
 Most of the guests weren’t familiar with the song, but those who love drum n bass as much as we do, knew it and loved the rework.
 We only played the first 2 – 3 minutes or so of the song and then went into Moonshine!
 Jazz with a Kick.

 INNER DECOR & DRAPING

-Again I stole an idea from my brother’s wedding.
-He and his wife had a big screen with photographs on displaying photographs of all the guests.
-It really helps people to see where others fit in, how they know the bride and groom and makes everyone feel included.
-It was wonderful to be reminded of so many good times with such special friends and family, I HIGHLY recommend doing this.
+I stole an idea from my brother’s wedding.
+He and his wife had a big screen with photographs of all the guests.
+It really helps the guests see where others fit in and how they know the bride and groom.
+It makes everyone feel included and it was wonderful to be reminded of so many good times with such special friends and family, I HIGHLY recommend doing this!